textileio/community/docs/a-tour-of-textile.md

 [Threads](/concepts/threads) are distributed datasets of encrypted messages and files, often shared between peers, and governed by schemas.

-Control over thread access and sharing is handled by a combination of the _type_ and _sharing_ settings.
+The rules for thread access and sharing are controlled by a combination of the _type_ and _sharing_ settings.
 An immutable member address "whitelist" gives the initiator fine-grained control.
 The table below outlines access patterns for the thread initiator and the whitelist members.
 An empty whitelist is taken to be "everyone", which is the default.

 Thread _type_ controls read (R), annotate (A), and write (W) access: